brodriguez8774/django-expanded-test-cases/docs/source/test_cases/integration_test_case/other_functionality.rst

    is provided into the ``expected_messages`` param, and then not found in the page response.

-   It will **NOT** fail if messages exist in the response, but are not checked.
+   It will **NOT** fail if messages exist in the response, but are not checked for.

    For example, if we have a response containing messages of ["Message #1", "Message #2", "Message #3"] and use the following code to